readthedocs/tutorial-template/docs/source/math/Bayesian.md

 **Note** The marginal likelihood differs from the frequentist notion attached to this name.
-But it also differs from the marginal likelihood as often used in the GP community :cite:t:`RasmussenWilliams_GaussianProcesses` where the marginalization is for the values $\boldsymbol{\zeta}$ of the unobserved GP hence is nothing but the likelihood defined above.
+But it also differs from the marginal likelihood as often used in the GP community e.g., in {cite:t}`RasmussenWilliams_GaussianProcesses` where the marginalization is for the values $\boldsymbol{\zeta}$ of the unobserved GP hence is nothing but the likelihood defined above.